w3f/Grants-Program/applications/bastion_protocol.md

 - DAOs struggle with financial coordination beyond basic multisigs
 - No existing solution provides runtime-level social finance primitives

+### Business Model & Sustainability

+**Current Grant Focus:**

+This grant focuses on building testnet infrastructure and validating the concept with the Polkadot community.
+All deliverables are technical, with no mainnet deployment or operational costs within this scope.

+**Post-MVP Sustainability Strategy:**

+After testnet validation and if we pursue mainnet deployment (either standalone or via parachain partnerships), sustainability would come from:

+**Revenue Streams:**

+1. **Transaction Fees**: Small percentage fee (0.1-0.5%) on circle treasury operations, collective staking, and auction participation
+2. **Premium Features**: Freemium model with basic circles free and advanced features (enhanced governance, analytics, cross-chain operations) on paid tiers
+3. **Enterprise Services**: Integration consulting, custom development, and support contracts for parachain teams
+4. **Protocol Services**: Managed circle infrastructure for organizations

+**Development Timeline & Path to Mainnet:**

+- **Q1-Q2 2025**: Grant-funded testnet MVP development and deployment
+- **Mid-2026**: Community validation, feedback gathering, and testnet refinement
+- **Late 2026**: Path to mainnet via either:
+  - Integration into existing parachains (preferred approach), OR
+  - External fundraising for standalone parachain deployment if clear demand exists

+**Deployment Strategy:**

+We prioritize ecosystem integration over standalone operations.
+If existing parachains adopt `pallet-circles`, this eliminates our need for parachain operational costs while creating broader ecosystem value.
+Standalone parachain deployment would only be pursued with:
+- Clear demand demonstrated from testnet usage
+- Secured external funding for operational costs
+- Sustainable revenue model validated

+This approach ensures responsible financial planning while focusing the grant on delivering quality public goods infrastructure.

 ### Alignment with W3F Grants Program Priorities

 **User-Centric Innovation**